Skip to main content

 #

-The kernel shell supports the VI editor as its primary editor and emacs as a secondary editor.
-While working in the shell, it will store commands in a history list with a maximum length of 20 commands.
-The shell supports command-line completion.
+The kernel shell supports VI as the primary editor and Emacs as a secondary editor.
+Commands entered in the shell are stored in a history buffer, with a default maximum length of 20 commands.
+The shell also supports command-line completion.

 Navigating in VI #

-To start working with the VI editor, you need to press ESC to enter line-editing mode.
-Here is a list of those commands.
+To work in the VI editor, press ESC to enter line-editing mode.
+Key commands include:

 • a - Append after cursor